Russia's age-old playbook for attacking democracy exposed

 A preferred tactic was then to seed a story in a newspaper that was susceptible to Russian influence, because it was run by the KGB, a journalist was paid off, or intermediaries were sympathetic to the Russian cause.
 Once there, it could take off worldwide.

-In the 80’s the KGB planted a story in an Indian newspaper that the U.S. had invented AIDS, according to reports, former intelligence officers, and notes taken on the intelligence agency’s documents by a defector and former KGB archivist, Vasili Mitrokhin, reported on by intelligence historian Christopher Andrew in his book, “The Sword and the Shield.”
+In the 80’s the Russians planted a story in an Indian newspaper that the U.S. had invented AIDS, a KGB disinformation campaign known as "Operation Infektion," according to reports, former intelligence officers, and notes taken on the intelligence agency’s documents by a defector and former KGB archivist, Vasili Mitrokhin, reported on by intelligence historian Christopher Andrew in his book, “The Sword and the Shield.”

 It was later picked up by a Russian magazine and TASS, the Russian state-owned news service.